 Second, we observe that it is only abstraction-safe to equate the types returned by applicative functors if the arguments passed to them are dynamically (as well as statically) equivalent.
-This explains why Set0, Set1, and Set2 produce equivalent set types, but they are distinct from Set3.set.
+This explains why Set_0 , Set_1 , and Set_2 produce equivalent set types, but they are distinct from Set_3 .set.
 In order to check for dynamic equivalence of functor arguments, we thus refine our semantics to (conservatively) track the "identity" of values.
+In essence, we emulate a simple form of dependent typing without actually requiring dependent types.